 Websites and applications are accessible when they provide full control over their features by enabling users with disabilities to access their content by using assistive technologies or keyboard navigation.

-For the full list of components which support accessibility and keyboard navigation, refer to the article on accessibility support by Kendo UI for Vue.
+For the full list of components which support accessibility and keyboard navigation, refer to the article on accessibility support by Telerik UI for ASP.NET MVC.

 Accessible websites and applications normally provide support for: